 It comes from gazing past ourselves to the One who is the meaning of happiness.

-Do you want the happiness the world offers or that Jesus offers?
+Do you want the happiness the Jesus offers instead of what the world offers?

-Dear Lord, thank you for your Word, for your Truth, and for the happiness you offer me.
-Help me to desire a relationship with you more than anything else.
-In Jesus’ Name, Amen.
+Dear Lord, thank You for Your Word, for Your Truth, and for the happiness You offer me.
+Help me to desire a relationship with You more than anything else.

 Genre: Bible study

 Copyright 2021: Happiness is…:Stephanie Pavlantos: All Rights Reserved.